Interested in learning more about me and the coaching process? Here are answers to some commonly asked questions.

 Yes, coaching is talking.
 But it’s so much more, because of the kinds of conversations that coaches and clients have.
 As a coach I am trained to lead you through a thought-provoking and creative process that inspires you to look at your life with fresh eyes and to see your potential in a new light.
 I also help you recognize self-sabotage, uncover limiting beliefs, restructure the thoughts that hold you back, and overcome roadblocks that may trip you up.
 Coaching provides the structure, framework, and motivation to see your world in a different way, as well as the brainstorming and feedback that guide you to make choices that lead to meaningful change.

 What are coaching sessions like?

 We talk two to four times per month, depending on your preference and your coaching goals.
-Calls typically last about 45-60 minutes.
-Unless we decide on a different arrangement, coaching is done by phone.
+Sessions typically last about 45 minutes and can be done by phone, Skype, or in person.
 Depending on the direction our coaching takes and what kinds of goals you set, we may check in between calls by email or text.
 Accountability check-ins help keep you on track.
 I also may give you homework before or after a coaching call that will encourage self-discovery and help focus your thinking.
 Homework is optional, but can be a powerful coaching tool.

 Will our conversations be kept confidential?

 What if I try coaching and don’t like it?

 You can stop whenever you’d like and receive a full refund for any upcoming sessions that you’ve already paid for.
 Like any other relationship, a successful coach/client relationship depends to some extent on chemistry.
 If at any point it feels like we’re not clicking as a team, that’s OK.
 I am happy to refer you to a trusted coaching colleague.